Optimal H\"older Continuity and Dimension Properties for SLE with Minkowski Content Parametrization: Acknowledgments

 \section{Acknowledgments}

 The author thanks Greg Lawler and Nina Holden for inspiring discussions and valuable comments, acknowledges the support from the National Science Foundation (DMS-1056840) and from the Simons Foundation (\#396973), and thanks Columbia University and KIAS, where part of this work was carried out during two conferences held by them.
+The author also thanks the anonymous referees, whose comments improved the quality of the paper.